 Make Yourself a Priority

 After all of the divorce logistics are finalized or in the process of being complete, it is time to focus on you and on what you want moving forward.
 Doing so can also help you to regain confidence in multiple areas of life.
 If you have always wanted to go back to school to pursue a new career or to apply for a promotion at your company, you should think about doing so now.
+If you’ve always hated your smile or wished you exercised, then you should look into teeth straightening options and join a gym.
 You may not want to make seriously significant changes at this point because you are still a little raw from the divorce, but that doesn’t mean that you can’t start to make goals and plans for your life now that you’re on a new path.
 Mind Tools teaches, “When you set goals for yourself, it is important that they motivate you: this means making sure that they are important to you, and that there is value in achieving them.”
 You don’t have to be too ambitious, sometimes setting small goals on what you want to achieve on a day-by-day basis is a better place to start.
 Either way, trying and learning what you’re capable of is empowering.

 Spend Time with Relatives and Friends